Santa Catarina (state): Etymology

 Francisco Dias Velho, who arrived on the island now known as Santa Catarina around 1675, is said to have given the place its name.
 There, he built a chapel dedicated to Catherine of Alexandria, whom, it is claimed, one of his daughters was named after.
 Other authors attribute the origin of the name to Sebastian Cabot, a Venetian explorer and cartographer, who is said to have dedicated the island.
 At that time, Sebastian Cabot passed through the area between 1526 and 1527.
 He is thought to have consecrated it to Saint Catherine, or rather, honoured his wife, Catarina Medrano.
 The name of the state is derived from that of the island.

 The state's native inhabitants are called Catarinenses or Barrigas-Verdes (lit.
 Green-Belly).
-The origin of the term comes from the waistcoat worn by the soldiers of the Portuguese military forces, under Joaquim Francisco do Livramento.
+The origin of the term comes from the waistcoat worn by the soldiers of the Portuguese military forces, under José da Silva Pais.
 These troops, in 1753, departed from Santa Catarina to fight in Rio Grande do Sul and secured for Brazil the conquest of the Captaincy of Santa Catarina.

 Originating from Catholicism, the name honours the state's patron saint.
 The Romans worshipped an ancient deity, Sancus, who ensured promises and oaths were not violated, mandating their fulfilment.
 From his name comes the Latin verb sancire, "to consecrate".
 Sanctus, "holy, consecrated, which must, above all, be treated with respect", is the past participle of the verb itself.
 Etymologically, the name Catherine derives from the Greek term εκατερινα, meaning "pure" or "immaculate".